-CERTAIN RELATIONSHIPS AND RELATED PERSON TRANSACTIONS
+ITEM 13.
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE

-The following includes a summary of transactions since January 1, 2018 to which we have been a party, including transactions in which the amount involved in the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years, and in which any of our directors, executive officers or, to our knowledge, beneficial owners of more than 5% of our capital stock or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest, other than equity and other compensation, termination, change in control and other arrangements, which are described elsewhere in this prospectus.
-We are not otherwise a party to a current related party transaction, and no transaction is currently proposed, in which the amount of the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which a related person had or will have a direct or indirect material interest.
+The following includes a summary of transactions since January 1, 2020 to which we have been a party, including transactions in which the amount involved in the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years, and in which any of our directors, executive officers or, to our knowledge, beneficial owners of more than 5% of our capital stock or any member of the immediate family of any of the foregoing persons had or will have a direct or indirect material interest, other than equity and other compensation, termination, change in control and other arrangements, which are described elsewhere in this Annual Report on Form 10-K. We are not otherwise a party to a current related party transaction, and no transaction is currently proposed, in which the amount of the transaction exceeds the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years and in which a related person had or will have a direct or indirect material interest.

-On October 9, 2019, Eric Rothe, a director, loaned us \$15,000 which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of September 15, 2020.
+On October 9, 2019, Eric Rothe, a director, loaned us \$15,000 which is payable on demand, is not secured, and does not incur interest, all of which was repaid on November 20, 2020.

-On May 30, 2018 and October 2, 2019, the Kenneth and Annette Hallock Revocable Trust loaned us \$100,000 and \$200,000, respectively, which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of September 15, 2020.
+On May 30, 2018 and October 2, 2019, the Kenneth and Annette Hallock Revocable Trust loaned us \$100,000 and \$200,000, respectively, which is payable on demand, is not secured, and does not incur interest, of which \$120,000 remained outstanding as of December 31, 2020 and was subsequently fully paid off as of March 15, 2021.
 Kenneth Hallock, a director, is one of the Trustees of the Hallock Trust.

-Between November 2014 and August 2017, Snehal Patel, our Chief Executive Officer and director, loaned us an aggregate of \$320,154, which is payable on demand, is not secured, and does not incur interest, all of which remains outstanding as of September 15, 2020.
-In addition, as of December 31, 2019, Snehal Patel is owed \$4,817 for reimbursable expenses.
+Between November 2014 and August 2017, Snehal Patel, our Chief Executive Officer and director, loaned us an aggregate of \$320,154, which is payable on demand, is not secured, and does not incur interest, of which \$155,154 remained outstanding, as of December 31, 2020 and was subsequently fully paid off as of March 15, 2021.
+In addition, as of December 31, 2020, Snehal Patel is owed \$59,367 for reimbursable expenses.